neubig/nlp-from-scratch-assignment-fall2024/README.md

 ## Acknowledgements

-This assignment was based on the the [Fall 2023 version of this assignment](https://github.com/cmu-anlp/nlp-from-scratch-assignment-2023/tree/main).
+This assignment was based on the the [Spring 2024 version of this assignment](https://github.com/neubig/nlp-from-scratch-assignment-spring2024).

 ## References